Serock3/Master-Thesis-QEC-simulation/README.md

 Data files used for later runs of so-called 'splitting circuits'.
 Results of this data can be seen in split_testing.py or decoding_errors.ipynb.

 ### /trash
-Old files which are unused, rewritted, or deprecated.
+Old files which are unused, rewritten, or deprecated.
 These scripts are not necessarily runnable as the code is not maintained.
 Additionally, their import statements still assume they are placed in the main folder.

 ## Sources
 [1] Masters thesis report: https://hdl.handle.net/20.500.12380/302690